Generation-Augmented Generation: A Plug-and-Play Framework for Private Knowledge Injection in Large Language Models: Abstract

 \section{Abstract}

-In domains such as biomedicine, materials, and finance, high-stakes deployment of large language models (LLMs) requires injecting private, domain-specific knowledge that is proprietary, fast-evolving, and under-represented in public pretraining.
-However, the two dominant paradigms for private knowledge injection each have pronounced drawbacks: fine-tuning is expensive to iterate, and continual updates risk catastrophic forgetting and general-capability regression; retrieval-augmented generation (RAG) keeps the base model intact but is brittle in specialized private corpora due to chunk-induced evidence fragmentation, retrieval drift, and long-context pressure that yields query-dependent prompt inflation.
-Inspired by how multimodal LLMs align heterogeneous modalities into a shared semantic space, we propose \textbf{Generation-Augmented Generation (GAG)}, which treats private expertise as an additional expert modality and injects it via a compact, representation-level interface aligned to the frozen base model, avoiding prompt-time evidence serialization while enabling plug-and-play specialization and scalable multi-domain composition with reliable selective activation.
-Across two private scientific QA benchmarks (immunology adjuvant and catalytic materials) and mixed-domain evaluations, GAG improves specialist performance over strong RAG baselines by \textbf{15.34\%} and \textbf{14.86\%} on the two benchmarks, respectively, while maintaining performance on six open general benchmarks and enabling near-oracle selective activation for scalable multi-domain deployment.
-Code is publicly available at \url{https://github.com/360CVGroup/GAG}.
+In domains such as materials science, biomedicine, and finance, high-stakes deployment of large language models (LLMs) requires injecting private, domain-specific knowledge that is proprietary, fast-evolving, and under-represented in public pretraining.
+However, the two dominant paradigms for private knowledge injection each have clear drawbacks: fine-tuning is expensive to iterate under continual updates that can induce catastrophic forgetting and general-capability regression; retrieval-augmented generation (RAG) keeps the base model intact but remains brittle in specialized private corpora due to chunk-induced evidence fragmentation, retrieval mismatch, and long-context pressure.
+Inspired by how multimodal LLMs align heterogeneous modalities into a shared semantic space, we propose \textbf{Generation-Augmented Generation (GAG)}, which treats private expertise as an auxiliary modality and injects it into a frozen base model through a compact, constant-budget latent interface.
+Concretely, GAG distills question-conditioned specialist knowledge from lightweight domain experts into \textbf{multi-slot latent memories}, integrates multi-layer expert signals via \textbf{per-slot cross-layer fusion}, and aligns them to the frozen base model through \textbf{gated residual projection}, while supporting scalable mixed-domain deployment with reliable selective activation.
+In a unified mixed-domain evaluation spanning two scientific private-domain QA benchmarks (catalytic materials and immunology adjuvant) together with general-domain queries, GAG consistently outperforms strong retrieval-based and parameter-efficient fine-tuning baselines on specialist QA, while preserving general-domain capability, achieving highly reliable routing, and offering a favorable efficiency--effectiveness trade-off.
+Code and datasets are provided in the supplementary material.
+Code is publicly available at https://github.com/360CVGroup/GAG.